BlaqueDevs/se-assignment-day-5-technical-writing-and-review-chibo-the-banker/README.md

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+a Readme should include an introduction to the project, steps or instructions on how to use and install it.
+The instructions must be be clearly outlined and easy to follow.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+Introduce the pain point of a customer and clearly outline how the product solves the pain point